moshix/3270BBS/README.md

 In the SDSF Activity screen, admins can issue the following commands:

 'P FTPD       - Stop the FTPD server'
-'S fTPD       - Start the FTPD server'
+'S FTPD       - Start the FTPD server'
-Same for PROXY, HTTPD, TN3270TLS, TN3270
+Same for PROXY, HTTPD, TN3270TLS, TN3270 (which are self-explanatory)

-'C U=MOSHIX   - Terminate the session of user MOSHIX'
+'C U=MOSHIX   - Terminate the session of user MOSHIX' (sometimes people just leave their terminals open on the BBS and go on vacation (really happened).

 '$PJES2,TERM  - Terminate the BBS gracefully '
 'LOG          - View BBS log.
 Top/BOT F7/F8 will navigate inside the log view'